old-xebis/repository-template/README.md

 ## Roadmap

+- [ ] Find a satisfactory way how to manage (list, install, update) dependencies across various distributions and package managers
 - [ ] Add [pre-commit meta hooks](https://pre-commit.com/#meta-hooks)
 - [ ] Speed up CI/CD with a set of Docker images with pre-installed dependencies for each CI/CD stage